Animal feed: Fodder

 Compound feed may also include premixes, which may also be sold separately.
 Premixes are composed of microingredients such as vitamins, minerals, chemical preservatives, antibiotics, fermentation products, and other ingredients that are purchased from premix companies, usually in sacked form, for blending into commercial rations.
 Because of the availability of these products, farmers who use their own grain can formulate their own rations and be assured that their animals are getting the recommended levels of minerals and vitamins, although they are still subject to the Veterinary Feed Directive.

 According to the American Feed Industry Association, as much as $20 billion worth of feed ingredients are purchased each year.
 These products range from grain mixes to orange rinds and beet pulps.
 The feed industry is one of the most competitive businesses in the agricultural sector and is by far the largest purchaser of U.S. corn, feed grains, and soybean meal.
 Tens of thousands of farmers with feed mills on their own farms are able to compete with huge conglomerates with national distribution.
 Feed crops generated $23.2 billion in cash receipts on U.S. farms in 2001.
 At the same time, farmers spent a total of $24.5 billion on feed that year.

+With progressing climate change and reoccurring droughts, extensive rangeland agriculture increasingly suffers of forage shortage.
+Innovative approaches to substitute forage include the harvesting and processing of shrubs into animal feed.
+This has been extensively researched and applied in Namibia, using waste biomass resulting from woody encroachment.

 In 2011, around 734.5 million tons of feed were produced annually around the world.